 The success of our business depends on the efforts, judgment and personal reputations of our key executive managing directors, particularly certain members of our Partner Management Committee, and certain other key executive managing directors.
 Our key executive managing directors' reputations, expertise in investing and risk management, relationships with investors in our funds and third parties on which our funds depend for investment opportunities and financing are each critical elements in operating and expanding our business.
 The loss of any of these individuals could harm our business and jeopardize our relationships with our fund investors and members of the business community.
 We believe our performance is highly correlated to the performance of these individuals.
 Accordingly, the retention of our key executive managing directors is crucial to our success, but none of them is obligated to remain actively involved with us.
-In addition, if any of our key executive managing directors were to join or form a competitor, some of our fund investors could choose to invest with that competitor rather than in our funds.
+In addition, if any of our key executive managing directors rather than in our funds.
 The loss of the services of any of our key executive managing directors could have a material adverse effect on our business, financial condition or results of operations, including on the performance of our funds, our ability to retain and attract fund investors and highly qualified employees and our ability to raise new funds.
 We do not carry any "key man" insurance that would provide us with proceeds in the event of the death or disability of any of our key executive managing directors.